richafnu/Viva/Viva/glint/reports/response-rate-report.md

 To expand the **Filters** panel, select the **filter symbol**.
 Select **+ Add Filters** to select attributes available in either the People section or the Question Responses section.
 Select the **X** to hide the filter panel.

-#### Advanced filtering

-Advanced filtering enables you to see how one program impacts another.
-For example, you can review Engagement results filtered by those employees who had a good onboarding experience.
-Filtering enables you to see how one program impacts another.

-1. Select **Advanced**.
-2. Select **Yes, enable advanced filtering**.
-3. Select the **+ symbol** in the **Filter panel**.
-Choose the program from the dropdown menu.

 ### Change the comparator to see how others are doing

 Choose a different comparator if they're available to you.